magician11/empath-wiki/health/protection.md

 Lightworkers are targets for dark entities.
 These entities feed off fear.

-Reiki, course salt, and sage is more for house clearing.
-This is not effective enough for clearing dark entities.
+Reiki, course salt, and sage is effective for clearing negative energy that is left behind in a house.
+This is not strong enough to clear existing entities like an incubus.

 To clear entities, you need to strengthen yourself spiritually.
 This will take time.
 Call on Archangel Michael, and use black tourmaline to protect you and create a shield around you.
 Show no fear, and demand it to leave.
 The most important thing is to raise your vibrations.
-When you do this you literally enter a different realm, and dark energies cannot connect with you then.
+When you do this you literally move into another dimension to them, and dark energies cannot connect with you then.
 Also connect with your spiritual guides and angels; they are here to protect and guide you on your path in this life.